 There are no rules when it comes to carpet color, giving you the freedom to keep it simple with neutrals or take a risk with a bright, bold tone.
 We have a large selection of creams and beiges, the most versatile neutrals, as well as blendable greys and browns.
 You’ll also find splashes of blues, greens, reds, and even orange hues.
 Browse our gallery to view them all.

 A Variety of Styles And Textures

 The majority of the carpet produced in the U.S. contains one of six pile fibers: nylon, polypropylene (olefin), acrylic, polyester, wool, or cotton.
 Synthetic fibers make up more than 99% of the fiber.
-Each fiber has strengths and weaknesses that must be recognized and should influence how it is to be used and constructed.
-Some fibers have very low resiliency and only should be manufactured in high-density loop pile constructions to limit crushing.
+Each fiber has strengths and weaknesses that must be recognized and should influence how it is used and constructed.
+Some fibers have low resiliency and should only be manufactured in high-density loop pile constructions to limit crushing.
 Other fibers have the tendency to absorb oily soils and other oil-based compounds and should be carefully considered before installing in areas subject to these contaminants.

 Each carpet style offers unique characteristics to consider in terms of softness, durability and look.

 Dense with an uneven surface, textured carpet presents a casual look.
 These are good at hiding footprints and vacuum marks.
 Ideal for active rooms.

 Also known as "plush," Saxony yarn is closely packed, giving a soft, even surface and smooth finish that works well in formal settings.
 Tends to show seams, footprints and vacuum marks.

 Short, twisted fibers curl in different directions, creating a loose, casual look.
 Ideal for high traffic and active areas.